 jack Green – Folkestone’s Olympian

-Jack Green represented the UK at London 2012 and Rio De Janeiro 2016 Olympics in the 400m hurdles and 400 men’s relay.
+Jack Green represented the UK at London 2012 and Rio De Janeiro 2016 Olympics.
+He runs the 400m hurdles and 400 Men’s relay.
 Guess what?
 He’s from Folkestone!
 Here he is talking to Folkelife about his athletics career:

 Was there much support to help you train as an athlete in Folkestone when you were growing up?

 “I was very lucky to go to Brockhill Park and work under Trevor Rodwell there.
 Trevor was a top athletics coach and before that competed for Great Britain so his guidance played a big part in my development.
 Had I not been living down in Folkestone then I might not have met Trevor.”

 How have you contributed to what’s on offer for young people today?